dans910/Calendar-App-MEAN/README.md

 Then run npm start and it should start the server on port 3000 of the localhost

-(authentication was done using only username, since we couldn't ge that working with the passport module)
+(authentication was done using only username to test the frontend, since we couldn't ge that working with the passport module)